First of all, let's dispel some myths:

 1) Remove your shirt and your bra.

 2) Measure your snug underbust with the tape measure (or ribbon or string).
 You want the tape comfortably snug against your skin, being sure to keep it parallel to the ground (hence, the mirror).
 Check out this picture if you aren't sure where to place the tape measure for this or any other measuring step.
-Write down the number.
+Write down the number as your Snug Underbust.

 3) Measure your underbust with the tape wrapped as tightly as possible.
 Like you are trying to break the tape Incredible Hulk style.
 Be sure it's parallel to the floor.
-Write down the number.
+Write down the number as your Tight Underbust.

 4) Measure your bust while standing.
 This means you are placing the tape measure comfortably around the largest part of your chest.
 Be sure to keep the tape measure parallel to the floor.
-Write down the number.
+Write down the number as your Standing Bust.

 5) Measure your bust while leaning over.
 Your face will be looking at the floor and your back should be parallel to the ground.
 Keep that tape measure straight!
-Write down the number.
+Write down the number as your Leaning Bust.

 6) Measure your bust while lying down.
 Lay down with your back on the floor.
-Keep the tape measure straight, and write down the number.
+Keep the tape measure straight, and write down the number as your Lying Bust.

-Now that you've got your measurements, time for a little bit of math.
+Now that you've got your measurements, plug them into this calculator.